datajoint/datajoint-tutorial-original/beginner/building-first-pipeline/matlab/first-table.rst

    ) ENGINE = InnoDB, COMMENT "mouse"
    </SQL>

-You can check the contents of the table in the database by typing ``tutorial.Mouse``:
+You can also see a preview of the table contents in the database by typing ``tutorial.Mouse``:

 .. code-block:: matlab

+  >> tutorial.Mouse

   Object tutorial.Mouse